-We currently have 80 students studying A-level geography (AQA) here at Balcarras.
+We currently have 70 students studying A-level geography (AQA) here at Balcarras.
 The department is attracting large numbers of both internal and external candidates.
-We start Year 12 with a residential weekend in Dorset in September to study the coastal landforms and vital geographical skills.
-This also allows pupils to integrate and form good peer relationships to enhance their confidence in class too.
-The AQA AS level in Year 12 consists of Hazards, Coastal landforms and Changing places, with examination in these alongside a skills paper.
-If candidates go on the study the full A level in Year 13 they study the topics of Water and Carbon Cycles, Global systems and governance and population and the environment.
+Year 12 consists of the topics of Hazards, Coastal landforms and Changing places topics, this is intermingled with skills training.
+We finish Year 12 with a residential weekend in Dorset to study the coastal landforms and to develop vital geographical skills.
+It provides the fieldwork skills required for the study of the Non-Examined-Assessment which is worth 20% of the final mark.
+If candidates go on the study the full A level in Year 13, they study the topics of Water and Carbon Cycles, Global systems and governance and population and the environment.

 Fieldwork and Trips